CLICK FOR SOUND

 Dan D’Agelo (he/him)

-Graphic Design and Brand Manager
+Graphic Design & Brand Manager

 Dan is a multi-disciplined graphic designer based in Naarm (Melbourne).
 He works on projects for both digital and print purposes in a commercial capacity as well as explorative personal development under the pseudonym ‘diddi was here’.